 This Planning Procedure (PP) outlines the data collection process by which a Lead Market Participant (LMP) reports event and performance data to the ISO New England (ISO) Generating Availability Data System (GADS).
 This PP establishes the process for the ISO to administer the ISO GADS, validate data that LMPs submit, and support the NERC GADS data reporting requirements.

+GADS is a database model created and designed by NERC.
+The data is used to collect, record, and retrieve operating information for improving the performance of electric generating equipment.
 GADS data has been used for many years in the calculation of the ISO’s Installed Capacity Requirement (ICR) and related values.
 Specifically, GADS data is used to calculate a generator’s Equivalent Forced Outage Rate on demand (EFORd) to serve as an indicator on future performance in probabilistic reliability simulations.
 The duration, magnitude, and cause for each event is critical in the proper calculation of the EFORd metric.
 EFORd is used in the resource availability assumption for the ICR and related values.

 Timely and accurate GADS data reporting is crucial to system reliability and calculation of the region’s resource requirements.
 This PP is intended to define the data submission process and validation of GADS event and performance data.